aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

     ]
 ```

-Then, you can update the tag version.
+You can update the tag version.
 Please verify the [latest of Core on GitHub](https://github.com/aneoconsulting/ArmoniK.Core/release/latest) in order to use it.

 :warning: `dockerhubaneo/armonik_control` `dockerhubaneo/armonik_pollingagent` and `dockerhubaneo/armonik_core_htcmock_test_worker` must have the **exact** same tag version.
 It is necessary so they can talk to each other using the same API.

 Then, you can deploy ArmoniK as explained in the [multi-stages deployment page](https://aneoconsulting.github.io/ArmoniK/installation/linux/deployment)

-Then you can start the HTC mock client container.
+You are now ready to start the HTC mock client container.

 ```bash [shell]
 docker run --rm \